OutdatedGuy/package_rename/README.md

   ios:
     app_name: # (String) The display name of the ios app
     bundle_name: # (String) The bundle name of the ios app
+    override_old_package: # (String) Use this to replace the old bundle identifier with the new bundle identifier
     package_name: # (String) The product bundle identifier of the ios app

   linux: